ProteusMRIgHIFU/BabelBrain/docs/docs/installation.md

 # Manual Installation
 Python 3.9/3.10.
 Anaconda/miniconda is recommended. - if running in Apple ARM64 processors (M1, M1 Max, etc.), be sure to use a native ARM64 version.

 Clone the [BabelBrain](https://github.com/ProteusMRIgHIFU/BabelBrain/) repository.
 The code can be run in a Python environment; consult examples of conda environment files in the repository.
-The requirements are roughly a clean Python 3.9 or 3.10 environment.
 In macOS, you need a healthy XCode installation with command line tools installed.
 For Linux, an LTS Ubuntu installation such as 20.04 with a  CUDA installation.
 For Windows, Visual Studio 2019+ with CUDA 11.7+.

 # Running
-## Standalone macOS application
+## Standalone application
-Just open BabelBrain from the Applications section in macOS.
+Just open BabelBrain from the Applications section in macOS or in Windows from the Start Menu.

 ## Manual execution
 Activate the conda environment, change to the `BabelBrain/BabelBrain` directory and execute